Meet Your Farmers

 Lakeside Prairie Farm began in 2013 as a partnership between longtime friends Bryan and Ryan Heinen.
 After several years searching for farmland, Bryan and Ryan were fortunate to be introduced to Joe and Sylvia Luetmer, who were seeking to help beginning farmers and to bring about a change in the way our food is produced.
 Lakeside Prairie Farm has undergone many changes since we’ve started farming.
 Along the way, we have raised vegetables, chickens, oats, and wheat, but have now narrowed our focus to grass-fed beef and pastured pork.
 Ryan and family have since moved on to try their hands at organic dairy.
 Today, Bryan, his wife Jessie and their children Charlie and Annella continue to farm and eat well in this beautiful oasis.

 Bryan’s wife Jessie shares his love of the land and sense of stewardship of its ecosystems.
-Jessie is a third grade teacher in the Ashby school district and a part-time farmer.
+Jessie is a first grade teacher in the West Central Area school district and a part-time farmer.
 Their son Charlie is the farm’s official egg finder, pea picker, tractor co-pilot and rock collector.
 Their daughter Annella is the secondary pig farmer, cow petter, and bird watcher.
 She rarely lets Daddy get out the door without her to do the morning chores.

 So why have we decided to start farming?
 For two reasons: 1.
 American agriculture needs us and 2.
 Farming is in our DNA.
 The average age of American farmers is nearly 60 and the fastest growing age group among farmers are those over the age of 65.
 For the sake of food security, American agriculture needs young beginning farmers.
 The American agricultural system also needs changes.
 We are here answering the call to help change the way our community and our country feeds itself.
 We are farming so that the good people of our community have access to safe, healthy, nutritious food that was grown by their neighbor, that didn’t compromise the air they breathe, the water they drink, or the wildlife they enjoy in order to grow it.
 We have inherited a strong work ethic, love for the land, and a sense of community and now we want pass our values on to our children.
 Where better is there to do that than on a farm?